sblantipodi/glow_worm_luciferin/README.md

 # Glow Worm Luciferin
 **Luciferin** is a generic term for the light-emitting compound found in organisms that generate bioluminescence like Fireflies and Glow Worms.
-`Glow Worm Luciferin is a firmware` for ESP8266/ESP32 boards designed for [Firefly Luciferin](https://github.com/sblantipodi/firefly_luciferin) software, those two software creates the perfect `Bias Lighting and Ambient Light system for PC`.
+`Glow Worm Luciferin is a firmware` for ESP8266/ESP32 boards designed for the [Firefly Luciferin](https://github.com/sblantipodi/firefly_luciferin) software, the combination of these two software programs create the perfect `Bias Lighting and Ambient Light system for PC`.
 _Written for Arduino IDE and PlatformIO._